Construction Ahead! Rail Trail News and Updates

 The trail is part of the network of trails the city is currently developing that will extend west toward the ocean and go beyond the highway.
 On Lee Road part of the trail network will head toward Pajaro Valley High School and cross Struve Slough on a new pedestrian and bike bridge, providing safer access to Pajaro Valley High School students who bike or walk to school.
 This project was funded as part of the Biden Omnibus bill in 2022.

-We’re so excited to announce that the latest Coastal Rail Trail grant applications have been a huge success.
-Both the City of Santa Cruz and the County of Santa Cruz recently submitted Rail Trail grant applications to the California Transportation Commission (CTC) and today both were awarded!
-The CTC granted a total $103.3 million to fund new construction on the Coastal Rail Trail.
-These new funds will be used to extend the Rail Trail from the Boardwalk all the way to to State Park Drive.
+Santa Cruz County's Coastal Rail Trail grant applications have been a huge success.
+The transportation planners at the City of Santa Cruz and the County of Santa Cruz submitted Rail Trail grant applications to the California Transportation Commission (CTC) in 2022 and both were awarded!
+The CTC granted a total $103.3 million to fund the Coastal Rail Trail, the largest grant received in the state.
+These construction funds will be used to extend the Rail Trail from the Boardwalk to State Park Drive.
 The 6.5 miles of newly-funded trail fall into four segments, Segments 8 and 9 in the City of Santa Cruz and Segments 10 and 11 in mid-county.
-This will be a huge improvement for active transportation in Santa Cruz County.
+These segments are going through final design and are scheduled to start construction in 2026.

 Installing raised “curb separators” (around 3-6 inches high) between the bike lane and vehicle travel lane,